priyansh2313/Automated-file-sorting-using-python/README.md

-DISCLAIMER: U have to first create folders for repsective music , images , documents foe the arrangement anywhere on your pc
+DISCLAIMER: U have to first create folders for repsective music , images , documents for the arrangement anywhere on your pc.